saviogl/sails-hook-jwt-auth/README.md

 };
 ```

-Use it as you would set any other sails policy:
+Use it as you would use any other sails policy:

 ```
 module.exports.policies = {